rkwai/ai-cursor-rules/README.md

 ai-cursor-rules
 ```

-This provides a convenient way to quickly set up any project with your standardized Cursor AI rules and their accompanying documentation.
+This provides a convenient way to quickly set up any project with your comprehensive suite of standardized Cursor AI rules and their accompanying documentation.